dwyl/learn-temporal/README.md

 Temporal is a framework for a different level of engineering challenge.
-If you're not building the digital equivalent of a Skyscraper, use something simpler that doesn't require a dedicated DevOps person on your team!
+If you're not building the digital equivalent of a Skyscraper, use something simpler that doesn't require a dedicated DevOps person on your team.

 The vast majority of architects, engineers and trades people are not building skyscrapers.
 But if you are a City Planner or Structural Engineer,